KyleHu14/theta-website/README.md

 This website serves as a tool for the Kappa Alpha Theta sorority at UCI.
 The website is built with NextJS, MantineUI, and TypeScript.

+Directions to run :

+1. cd into the theta-website directory
+2. type npm run dev

 # Usage

 ## Schedule Generator